HanziJiang/Ray-Tracing-Project/README.md

 ![Alt Text](https://github.com/HanziJiang/ray-trace/blob/master/images/cow.gif)
 Cow, 2 iterations.

+To reproduce the above images, checkout my [loop_subdivision project](https://github.com/HanziJiang/loop_subdivision).

+#### Read both .obj and .stl
+Since some of my favourite meshes are in .obj, some in .stl, I make my project take both file formats as inputs.
+This is done by checking the file extension in `read_json.h`. `readOBJ.cpp` and relating files are imported from other projects.

 ## Task in Progress
 It would be great to use BVH to accelerate the ray tracing progress.
 However, having to prepare for other course projects and exams, I was unable to finish the task.
 I have commented out BVH related code.
 My attempt was make `blinn_phong_shading` and `first_hit` take an AABBTree and descendant as arguments instead of a list of objects and hit_id.
 Each object had an box attribute.
 Related functions such as `insert_triangle_into_box` were implemented but commented out.
 Each object in the scene file was an AABB tree, together they formed a large AABB tree.